 Employers are required to send a form P14 to HM Revenue and Customs at the end of the financial year to enable any overpaid tax to be refunded to you.
 If you know you’re only working for a short time, e.g. just the summer, then you can fill in a P50 to reclaim tax back.
 You need to wait four weeks after your last day at the job to make the claim.

-For more information see HM Revenue and Customs website
+For more information see www.gov.uk/student-jobs-paying-tax

 Part-time or vacation work does not affect full-time student support.